What to Say at the Bank When Opening a Miller Trust Account in Georgia

 Branch asks for a tax ID (EIN) for the trust

-What to say: Form 948 establishes the trust under the applicant's Social Security number, and a Miller-type QIT is a grantor trust reported under that SSN.
+Form 948 establishes the trust under the applicant's Social Security number, and a Miller-type QIT is a grantor trust reported under that SSN.
 Georgia's own Trustee Guide (Form 945), however, acknowledges that a bank 'may require that a tax identification number be obtained from IRS' — so if the branch insists, a TIN/EIN can be obtained, and the account still holds only the applicant's income.
 Show the branch the Form 945 guidance and Form 948.

-Bring: Form 945 (QIT: A Guide for Trustees) and Form 948 (the template's identification line)
+Document to bring: Form 945 (QIT: A Guide for Trustees) and Form 948 (the template's identification line)

 Refusal 2